 Microsoft solutions are certainly a good answer for firms who have budgetary constraints.
 Julian Datta from Microsoft commented that “Virtualisation is a fantastic enabler for business continuity.
 A virtual machine is effectively a collection of files, and thus, opens up new opportunities around migrations, upgrades, backups, and disaster recovery.
 Microsoft’s Hyper-V Server 2008 R2 is a free download, enabling organisations to start their virtualisation journey even when budgets are low.”

 Again after the recession and staff cuts, having sufficient personnel to fully support business continuity was another issue cited by delegates.
 Frank Fischer explained how an outsourced business continuity service could provide the necessary support to firms in this situation.
 “Frontier Continuity Service provides a fully outsourced business continuity service, we can remove your IT staff from the process, which means that you do not have to dedicate as many staff to business continuity.”

-Cloud computing to outsource business continuity provides another excellent solution, especially for those firms who have limited resources, funding and time.
-“Frontier Continuity Service is a hosted business continuity solution which uses private cloud technology to securely connect your network to our data centres.
+Cloud computing to outsource business continuity provides another excellent solution, especially for those firms that have limited resources, funding, and time.
+“Frontier Continuity Service is a hosted business continuity solution that uses private cloud technology to securely connect your network to our data centres.
 With no capital investment required, it is affordable regardless of your size or industry sector,” explained Frank Fischer, Frontier Technology.